De Borgia, Montana: Geography

+De Borgia is located in northwestern Mineral County on the north side of Interstate 90, with access via exit 18.
+The St. Regis River passes to the south of the highway, flowing southeasterly to join the Clark Fork at St. Regis.
+Deer Creek flows north to join the St. Regis River at De Borgia and Twin Creek flows south into the community.

-According to the United States Census Bureau, the CDP has a total area of 2.7 sqmi, all land.
+According to the U.S. Census Bureau, the De Borgia CDP has a total area of 2.7 sqmi, all land.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, De Borgia has a humid continental climate, abbreviated "Dfb" on climate maps.